Thursday, December 18, 2025

 “You never know,” I said.
 As a kid, I lived in an imaginary world, where anything was possible, driving my pragmatic parents nuts.
 When my friends couldn’t think of things to do, I’d flood them with ideas.
 That was my strength, my imagination or my ability to try what others wouldn’t.

 In faculty meetings, these people with M.A.’s and Ph.
 Ds from prestigious universities, sometimes, either couldn’t think of a solution to the simplest problems or came out with the most complicated, irrational solutions.
 I’d spit out three or four common sense solutions in a few minutes, leaving them in awe, as if I’d said something profound.
-My Uncle Joe was like that, whether fixing a broken power mower, a leaky pipe, or dealing with a difficult boss, he’d always find fix the problem.
+My Uncle Joe was like that, figuring ways to fix a toster, a television, a power mower, a leaky pipe, or problemss with difficult people.
+For him, and a lot of my relatives, if there was a way, he for damn sure had the will.

 I realized, some years ago, I often reversed numbers when I made telephone calls.
 Then I noticed I’d also reverse letters, sometimes words, misunderstanding the text.
 No wonder I’d had a difficult time in school, like with comprehension and math word problems.
 Maybe that’s why people thought I had a savage wit, my responses to what I thought I heard instead of to what I did hear.

 Dyslexia came as an epiphany, even if I only had a mild case.
 Could that be why my mind wandered during lectures, as a student, when I sat in class or when anybody hit me with complicated instructions.
 As a kid, I’d trained myself to focus if anybody told me something important.
-In the Army, sometimes I could see my drill instructors’ faces grow suspicious, wondering if I was serous or joking, at times trying to stifle their laughter.
+In the Army, sometimes I could see my sergeants’ faces grow suspicious, wondering if I really hadn't heard them right or I was just joking around, at times trying to stifle their laughter at my response.

 My imagination ran wild when I read stories, seeing so many thematic strands in plotlines and characters’ personalities.
 Instead of teaching history the usual way, focusing of facts, dates, and names, I turned historical figures, events, and locations into stories, the wilder the story, the better the students learned.